Chapter 5 Adilah

 “Come, I have something to show you.”
 Jesus led Adilah out of the back door, round a corner and through a small garden.
-Jesus held a gate open, and they entered a field with grass greener than Adilah had ever seen.
-There on the grass was a winged creature.
-At first Adilah felt panic as it lifted its head and looked at her.
+He held a gate open, and they entered a field with grass greener than Adilah had ever seen.
+There on the grass was a winged creature; Adilah felt a rising sense of panic as it lifted its head and looked at her.

-Jesus approached it and put a hand on its head.
+Jesus approached the creature and put a hand on its head.

-“Adilah, meet Cynthia the Seraph,” he said with a smile.
+“Adilah, meet Cynthia.
+She’s a seraph,” he said with a smile.

-Adilah giggled nervously and approached the creature, mimicking Jesus’ action in stroking Cynthia’s head.
+Adilah tentatively approached the creature and, mimicking Jesus’ action, stroked Cynthia’s head.

-Adilah giggled again and looked at Jesus.
-Jesus nodded, acknowledging Adilah’s surprise at hearing a non-human speak.
+Taken aback but no longer afraid, Adilah laughed and looked at Jesus.
+He nodded, acknowledging Adilah’s surprise at hearing a non-human creature speak.

 “Are we to leave now?” asked Cynthia.